 There are so many excellent resources these days to learn more from haes-aligned dietitians, therapists, researchers, and doctors.
 A favorite podcast would be Christy Harrison’s Food Psych and Aubrey Gordon & Michael Hobbs’ Maintenance Phase.
 If you’re interested in learning how to talk to kids about fat bodies, Virginia Sole-Smith just published an amazing book, Fat Talk.
 Then we have How to Raise Intuitive Eaters, about parenting as well.
 My personal favorite is Reclaiming Body Trust.
 I recommend this book to nearly all of my clients who have had stigmatizing experiences in their body, losing weight and gaining it back, or whatever other kind of trauma occurs to those living outside of “normal”.

 I’d love to be a resource for you.
-Please feel free to comment below or email me at email@example.com with any questions about any of this.
-As you can see, it is well-researched, and there’s more where that came from.
+Comment below or email me with questions about any of this.

 Emily Van Eck, MS, RDN specializes in intuitive eating, mindfulness-based eating practices, embodiment with food and movement, and healing from years of weight-bias and disordered eating.
 She helps womxn find balance, consistency, and peace with their eating habits so they can feel confident to get outta their heads and into their bodies.
 Emily is a registered dietitian and certified intuitive eating counselor with a master’s degree in nutrition science.
 Read more about her here.